Showcasing straight-line programs with memory via matrix Bruhat decomposition: Bruhat decomposition: step 2

-That is, the matrix for $t_{ij}(\alpha)$ has ones along the main diagonal, $\alpha$ in entry $(i,j)$, and zeroes elsewhere. \end{Def}

 Multiplying $g$ on the left by the transvection $t_{ij}(\alpha)$ effects an elementary row operation that adds $\alpha$ times the $j$th row to the $i$th row.
-Similarly, right multiplication by $t_{ij}(\alpha)$ effects an elementary column operation, adding $\alpha$ times column $i$ to row $j$.
+Similarly, right multiplication by $t_{ij}(\alpha)$ effects an elementary column operation, adding $\alpha$ times column $i$ to column $j$.
 Using the {\em row} operations, one can reduce $g$ to a matrix with exactly one nonzero entry in its $d$th column, say in row $r$.
 Then the elementary {\em column} operations can be used to reduce the other entries in row $r$ to zero.
 Continuing recursively, $g$ can be reduced to a matrix with exactly one nonzero entry in each row and each column.
-Moreover, at the end of the procedure, the products of transvections on the left- and right-hand sides of $g$ both form unitriangular matrices, because $j<i$.
+Moreover, at the end of the procedure, the products of the transvections $t_{ij}(\alpha)$ on the left- and right-hand sides of $g$ both form lower unitriangular matrices, because $j<i$.
 In other words, one obtains a decomposition of the form \eqref{eq:Bruhat}.
 Note that the described procedure differs from the one in Taylor's book in that we multiply $g$ on the left and right by {\em lower}-triangular transvections ($j<i$), as opposed to upper-triangular transvections $(i<j)$.
+This allows us to achieve our objective of restricting the memory requirements.

-Our aim is to determine the length and memory quota for an MSLP for the Bruhat decomposition of an arbitrary matrix $g \in \SL(d,q)$ via the above method, with the matrices $u_1$, $u_2$, $w$ returned as words in the Leedham-Green--O'Brien~\cite{LGO} standard generators $s,t,v,\delta,x$ of $\SL(d,q)$ given in the previous section.
-We need the following lemma.
+Our aim is to determine the length and memory quota for an MSLP for the Bruhat decomposition of an arbitrary matrix $g \in \SL(d,q)$ via the above method, with the matrices $u_1$, $u_2$, $w$ returned as words in the LGO generators $s,t,v,\delta,x$ of $\SL(d,q)$ given in Section \ref{ssec:strat}.